 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Polycystic Kidney Disease (PKD) High Covered under comprehensive plans as a hereditary condition if not pre-existing.
-Very common in Persians - historically affecting up to 40% of the breed.
-DNA testing is available.
-Management includes special diet, medication, and regular monitoring.
+Polycystic Kidney Disease (PKD) High Covered under comprehensive plans as a hereditary condition.
+PKD is the primary hereditary concern in Persians with up to 36% of the breed affected historically.
+DNA testing is widely available.
+Ongoing management includes special diets, medication, and fluid therapy.

-Dental Disease (Gingivitis & Periodontal) High Dental illness is covered under comprehensive plans.
-Persians' shortened jaw can lead to crowded or misaligned teeth, increasing dental disease risk.
-Regular dental check-ups and at-home care help with prevention.
+Dental Disease & Malocclusion High Dental illness covered under comprehensive plans.
+Shortened jaw causes dental crowding and misalignment.
+Regular dental care is essential.

-Skin Fold Infections (Dermatitis) Moderate - High Covered under comprehensive plans.
-Persians' facial folds can trap moisture and bacteria, leading to skin infections.
-Regular cleaning of facial folds helps prevent episodes.
-Recurring infections may be classified as chronic conditions.
+Skin Fold Dermatitis Moderate - High Covered under comprehensive plans.
+Facial skin folds trap moisture and bacteria.
+Daily cleaning helps prevent recurrence.

-Ringworm (Dermatophytosis) Moderate - High Covered under most plans as an illness.
-Persians appear to be more susceptible to ringworm than many other breeds.
+Ringworm (Dermatophytosis) Moderate Covered under illness plans.
+Persians appear more susceptible to ringworm than many other breeds.
 Treatment involves antifungal medication and environmental decontamination.
-Can be prolonged in long-haired breeds.

 🐱